Home > Get Involved > Schools > Next Gen

 Cell-ebrating Cells

-Students will explore the structure and function of cell organelles in a fun puzzle activity.
-They will also learn how cells work together and cooperate to make multicellular organisms.
+Explore the structure and function of cell organelles in a fun puzzle activity and learn how cells work together and cooperate to make multicellular organisms.

 Next, they will investigate the size and scale of the microscopic world using our giant rulers.